Semi-trailer truck: Australia

 Australian road transport has a reputation for using very large trucks and road trains.
-This is reflected in the most popular configurations of trucks generally having dual drive axles and three axles on the trailers, with four tires on each axle.
-This means that Australian single semi-trailer trucks will usually have 22 tires, which is generally more than their counterparts in other countries.
-Super single tires are sometimes used on tri-axle trailers.
+This is reflected in the most popular configurations of trucks generally having dual drive axles and three axles on the trailers, with four tyres on each axle.
+This means that Australian single semi-trailer trucks will usually have 22 tyres, which is generally more than their counterparts in other countries.
+Super single tyres are sometimes used on tri-axle trailers.
 The suspension is designed with travel limiting, which will hold the rim off the road for one blown or deflated tyre for each side of the trailer, so a trailer can be driven at reduced speed to a safe place for repair.
 Super singles are also often used on the steer axle in Australia to allow greater loading over the steer axle.
-The increase in loading of steer tires requires a permit.
+The increase in loading of steer tyres requires a permit.

 Long haul transport usually operates as B-doubles with two trailers (each with three axles), for a total of nine axles (including steering).
-In some lighter duty applications only one of the rear axles of the truck is driven, and the trailer may have only two axles.
+In some lighter duty applications, only one of the rear axles of the truck is driven, and the trailer may have only two axles.
 From July 2007, the Australian Federal and State Governments allowed the introduction of B-triple trucks on a specified network of roads.
 B-Triples are set up differently from conventional road trains.
 The front of their first trailer is supported by the turntable on the prime mover.
 The second and third trailers are supported by turntables on the trailers in front of them.
 As a result, B-Triples are much more stable than road trains and handle exceptionally well.
 True road trains only operate in remote areas, regulated by each state or territory government.